Trump recommits to a Sept. 10 debate and lashes out at Harris at news conference

 As the Republican presidential nominee addressed reporters at his Palm Beach, Florida, estate, ABC announced that Trump and Harris, the Democratic nominee, have agreed to a Sept.
 10 debate, setting up a widely anticipated faceoff in an already unparalleled election.
 Trump said he had proposed three debates with three television networks in September.

-In taking questions from reporters for more than an hour, Trump tried to draw a contrast with Harris, who has not held a news conference since she became the likely Democratic nominee following President Joe Biden's withdrawal from the race.
+In taking questions from reporters for more than an hour, Trump tried to draw a contrast with Harris, who has not held a news conference since President Joe Biden's withdrawal from the race.

 Another key moment in the election is set

-Trump's decision to go on ABC, days after posting on his social media account that he would not appear on the network, sets up a highly anticipated moment in an election where Biden's catastrophic performance in the last debate set in motion his withdrawal.
+Trump's decision to go on ABC sets up a high-stakes moment in an election where Biden's catastrophic performance in the last debate set in motion his withdrawal.

-“I think it's very important to have debates,” Trump said Thursday.
-“I look forward to the debates because I think we have to set the record straight.”
+Just five days earlier, he had declared he would not debate on ABC and said his agreement with the network had been “terminated.”
+He wrote on his social media site that if Harris wouldn’t appear on Fox News on Sept.
+4 instead, “I won’t see her at all.”

+On Thursday, he announced a change of heart — and tried to pressure Harris to agree to two more September debates on Fox and on NBC.

+Asked what he will do if a Harris only agrees to the ABC debate, he said: “I don’t know how that’s gonna work out.
+We’d like to do three debates.
+We think we should do three debates.”

-A few hours after the news conference, Harris wrote on X that she heard Trump “has finally committed” to debate her on ABC on Sept.
-10, the date her campaign has long stuck to.
+A few hours after the news conference, Harris told reporters she was "glad he has finally committed” to debate her on ABC on Sept.
+10, the date that had originally been set for a Biden faceoff against Trump and which her campaign has long stuck to.

+“I'm looking forward to it and hope he shows up,” she said.

 Thursday's event was Trump's first public appearance since Harris selected Minnesota Gov. Tim Walz as her running mate.
 Trump called Walz a “radical left man.”